 A Special Disability Trust can be a testamentary trust established through a will (that is, it does not come into effect until after the death of the person making the will).

 Model Trust Deed

 The Model Trust Deed has been developed to help families who have decided to set up a Special Disability Trust.
 The Model Trust Deed contains both compulsory clauses needed to satisfy requirements for accessing the social security concessions and non-compulsory clauses that provide options for the person with severe disability and their family.

 Deed of Variation of Special Disability Trust Deed – Revised Purpose Test

 Special Disability Trusts created before 1 July 2011 need to be varied to reflect the legislative beneficial measures that came into effect on 1 January 2011 and in accordance with the Trust Deed, Reporting and Audit Requirements Determination 2011.
 The beneficial measures introduced as at 1 January 2011 altered the purpose of a Special Disability Trust from ‘sole purpose’ to ‘primary and other purposes’.

 To assist you in updating your existing Special Disability Trust’s deed, a Deed of Variation of Model Trust Deed has been created to ensure your Special Disability Trust meets all current legislative requirements.
-The variation needs to be signed and attached to your Special Disability Trust’s deed and lodged with the Department of Human Services to ensure the Special Disability Trust remains compliant.
+The variation needs to be signed and attached to your Special Disability Trust’s deed and lodged with Services Australia to ensure the Special Disability Trust remains compliant.